Large Margin Mechanism and Pseudo Query Set on Cross-Domain Few-Shot Learning: Methodology

-In face recognition, models are evaluated under closed-set setting or open-set setting.
-For the closed-set setting, all testing identities are predefined in the training data.
-Hence, it can be regard as a classification problem.
-On the other hand, under the open-set setting, the test identities and the training identities are usually disjoint.
-Thus, face recognition models need to learn how to recognize the \emph{unseen} identities in the testing phase.

-Many face recognition models \cite{cosface, arcface} apply large margin mechanisms to promote their performance.
-We argue that the cross-domain few-shot learning problem is similar to the open-set face recognition problem.
+When solving a problem, models are usually evaluated under closed-set setting or open-set setting.
+For the closed-set setting, all testing classes are predefined in the training data, which means the label space of test classes is as same as the label space of training classes.
+Hence, it can be regard as a general classification problem.
+On the other hand, under the open-set setting, the test classes and the training classes are usually disjoint.
+Thus, models need to learn how to recognize the \emph{unseen} category in the testing phase.
+From this perspective, we argue that the cross-domain few-shot learning problem is similar to the open-set problem and treat it as near-open-set problem.
 Consequently, those large margin mechanisms should also work in the cross-domain few-shot learning problem.
-We apply CosFace \cite{cosface} as one of the losses during the fine-tuning stage, helping the model to recognize different \emph{novel} categories.